 Lukashenko calls for review of master's degree system in Belarus

-The head of state reiterated his close personal oversight of the matter: “I have repeatedly warned you: robbing children and poisoning them with poor-quality food is criminal.
-And I then instructed you to develop a proper system.”
+The head of state remarked: “I have repeatedly warned you: robbing children and poisoning them with poor-quality food is criminal.
+And I then instructed you to develop a proper system.
+I would like to hear what has been done in this regard.
+How will we feed children so that the food is tasty, healthy, and stays warm?”

 Aleksandr Lukashenko called for a balanced approach to this matter.
 He noted that assistance to young people should not turn into overprotection, as the state also needs to allocate funds to other areas, including the development of the manufacturing sector and the economy.
 Furthermore, at a young age, people are perfectly capable of working and earning a living on their own.
 This stands in contrast, for example, to elderly people, who for objective reasons may find it more difficult.